jamesr1775/esports-epics/Testing.md

     - The number of posts per page at most should be 6.
     - All the posts retrieved from the data base should be split between pages.
     - The page links displays the correct posts when clicked through.
-    - The carrot navigation arrows increments or decrements the current page appropiately and displays the correct posts.
+    - The carrot navigation arrows increments or decrements the current page appropriately and displays the correct posts.
     - When the page number is at the minimum or the maximum the correct carrot navigation arrows get disabled and don't do anything when pressed.
     - Upon navigating to a new page of posts the body of html should scroll up.
 - The input search field should be tested for the indexes and combinations of: